 The Pallador zone is located just south from the Regnault deposit (Kenorland-Sumitomo JV ground) and 35 km south from the Troilus mine.
-The area was worked in 2002 by SOQUEM which carried out an exploration program for Pt-Pd mineralization in mafic-ultramafic sills (GM 59962) which included mapping, trenching, sampling together with IP and magnetic surveys.
-This led to the recognition of a PGE-enriched zone of 40 m wide by 550 m long with values above 100 ppb.
-In 2018, UGM conducted a 4-hole drilling program to test some EM inputs and they intercepted intervals with low-grade Cu and Zn mineralization typical of a VMS system (GM71292).
-In 2020 after the discovery of the Regnault gold prospect by Kenorland (discovery hole 20RDD007 with 29.08 m @ 8.47 g/t Au and 12.23 g/t Ag, including 11.12 m @ 18.43 g/t Au and 25.93 g/t Ag), Prospectair Geosurveys Inc. conducted a high-resolution airborne magnetic survey of the area for UGM.
+The area was worked in 2002 by SOQUEM which carried out an exploration program for Pt-Pd mineralization in maficultramafic sills (GM 59962) which included mapping, trenching, sampling together with IP and magnetic surveys.
+This led to the recognition of a PGE-enriched zone of 40 m wide by 550 m long with values above 100 ppb Pd-Pt

+In 2018, Urban Gold conducted a 4-hole drilling program to test some EM inputs and they intercepted intervals with low-grade Cu and Zn mineralization typical of a VMS system (GM71292).

+In 2020, after the discovery of the Regnault gold prospect by Kenorland (discovery hole 20RDD007 with 29.08 m at 8.47 g/t Au and 12.23 g/t Ag, including 11.12 m at 18.43 g/t Au and 25.93 g/t Ag), Prospectair Geosurveys Inc. conducted a high-resolution airborne magnetic survey of the area for Urban Gold.
 This survey was followed by a prospecting and soil sampling campaign led by Laurentia Exploration leading to the discovery of numerous gold-bearing boulders and outcrops.
-Using rock and soil assays, UGM decided to do an IP survey in the NW part of the property and during the winter 2020-2021 drilled 10 holes for a total of 2,454.5 metres.
-The drill holes located in the east intercepted gold mineralization near surface and at depth with the best result being 4.75 g/t Au over 2.05 m including 19.24 g/t Au over 0.5 m with native gold grains in drill hole UPR-21-09 from 240.95 m.
-During the summers 2020 and 2021, Troilus Gold conducted two soil surveys in the southern and eastern part of the Pallador area and in addition did some mapping, prospecting, and sampling work that were continued during summer 2022.
+Using rock and soil assays, Urban Gold decided to do an IP survey in the northwest part of the property and during the winter 2020 - 2021 drilled 10 holes for a total of 2,454.5 m.
+The drillholes located in the east intercepted gold mineralization near surface and at depth with the highest result being 4.75 g/t Au over 2.05 m including 19.24 g/t Au over 0.5 m with native gold grains in drill hole UPR-21-09 from 240.95 m.